 Where to learn Hiragana and Katakana

 With all that in mind, it can seem quite overwhelming to jump right into learning all these different alphabets.
-If you’re a dedicated and keen learner, you can use online resources to learn and practice yourself, such as Tofugu, but it’s often easier and more motivating to learn with a teacher.
+If you’re a dedicated and keen learner, you can use online resources to learn and practice yourself, but it’s often easier and more motivating to learn with a teacher.

-If you want to learn Hiragana and Katakana with a teacher, F2L has a stand-alone workshop mini-series just for that.
-Take a look at our courses here!
+If you want to learn Hiragana and Katakana with a teacher, TLS has a stand-alone workshop mini-series just for that.
+Take a look here.